ExpressionEngine/ExpressionEngine-User-Guide/docs/development/cypress-tests.md

 ExpressionEngine is utilizing [Cypress](https://www.cypress.io/) for integration tests.

-The tests are ogranized to check the functionality of ExpressionEngine itself, but can also be extended for add-on testing.
+The tests are organized to check the functionality of ExpressionEngine itself, but can also be extended for add-on testing.

 NOTE: In order to get access to Cypress testing, ExpressionEngine need to be [installed from repository](https://github.com/ExpressionEngine/ExpressionEngine/blob/6.dev/README.md#if-youre-installing-from-the-repository).
 You also need to have [Node.js and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.